Erika R. Barnes

 - "The Law and Practice of Foreclosure," 29th Annual Conference on Legal Issues for Financial Institutions, University of Kentucky College of Law, Lexington, Ky., September 2009

-- "What to do When a Construction Project Goes Bad," with Joseph L. Hardesty, Steven M. Henderson, Angela Richie Stephens, Lorman Education Services, Louisville, Ky., February 26, 2008
+- "What to do When a Construction Project Goes Bad," with Joseph L. Hardesty, Steven M. Henderson, Angela M. Richie (formerly Stephens), Lorman Education Services, Louisville, Ky., February 26, 2008

 - "Bank Garnishments - Do Your Duty!," Kentucky Banker Magazine, October 2007